KCKC will follow current Minnesota COVID 19 guidelines. Wear a mask if our govenor has said we should do so in public.

 RALLY RUN-THRUS

-Rally run-thrus will be weekly at 3:00 pm for Novice on Thursdays.
-We also hold classes on Saturdays at 10:00 am for Excellent and Master levels.
+Rally run-thrus will be weekly at 3:00 pm for Novice & Intermediate on Thursdays.
+We also hold classes on Saturdays at 10:00 am for Advanced, Excellent, and Master levels.
 Rally is an on-going class; you may start at any time.
 Dogs must have been in classes to learn basic commands prior to beginning Rally.
-A current rabies certificate is required for all dogs over 6 months of age.
-Fee for Rally class is $15.00 per time.
-You may purchase 5 Punch cards for $75 or 10 punch cards for $150.00.

 Contact Gladys Berlin at